mivaecommerce/Extensions/contact/readme.md

 - Add a new page:
   - Code: `CTFM`
   - Name: `Contact Form`
-  - Content: Paste the content from [ctfm_page.html](ctfm_page.html)
+  - Content: Paste the content from [ctfm.mvt](ctfm.mvt)
-- Ensure the `urls` item is assigned to the page.
+- Ensure the `urls` item has been assigned to the page.
-- If you would like to alter either the store email or the visitor confirmation email, there are sections for that with comments.
+- If you would like to alter either the store email, or the visitor confirmation email, there are sections for that with comments.

 ### Add the CSS